heroku/zeppelin-in-space/readme.md

 ### adding more spark clusters

-To add more spark-in-space clusters to the zeppelin interpreter list, simply set the `SPARK_INTERPRETER_APPS`.
+To add more spark-in-space clusters to the zeppelin interpreter list, simply set the `SPARK_INTERPRETER_APPS`, in a comma seperated format.

 ```
 heroku config:set SPARK_INTERPRETER_APPS=my-spark-cluster,my-other-spark-cluster -a $app